- Future Students

 Vancouver, WA 98663-3598

-Thank you for your interest in pursuing your Master of Social Work (MSW) degree at Eastern Washington University's School of Social Work through the Vancouver program at Clark College.
+Thank you for your interest in pursuing your Master of Social Work (MSW) degree at Eastern Washington University's School of Social Work located at Clark College in Vancouver, WA.

 What will I study?